Intensive German Summer in Heidelberg, Jena, Dessau and Berlin

 Deadlines: Anticipated enrollment limit for the program is 18.
 Ongoing admission.
 Minimum depends on budget considerations.
 The application period opens on Monday, October 17, 2016.
 Admission to the program is possible following payment of a $1,000 deposit (applied to program fees) and an interview with the director, due December 2, 2016.
 A recommendation from your current instructor is welcome upon application.
-The balance – program fees and summer tuition -- is due no later than Friday, March 16, 2015.
-All checks should be made payable to Miami University: program and tuition fees payable in the Office of Lifelong Learning (MacMillan 216).
+The balance – program fees and summer tuition – is due no later than Friday, March 16, 2015.
+All checks should be made payable to Miami University: program and tuition fees payable in the Office of Global Initiatives (MacMillan Hall 214).

 Information: Additional information may also always be obtained from: